 - and catalyzes a conversation

-The LTAW formula is simple: A panel of experts and the audience view a water documentary together followed by a moderated discussion between the panel and the audience.
+The LTAW event formula is simple; a panel of experts and the audience view a water-related film together followed by a moderated discussion between the panel and the audience.
 Moderators actively manage the discussion by challenging the panelists with follow up questions, asking questions to simplify language, and encouraging different points of view.

 As a scientist, LTAW events give you the opportunity to tell the story of your work in a way that connects with a general audience.